dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		unitForUser = MagicPanels.unit2gui(300.55)

+		# > [!NOTE]
-		# Note: if user has set inches units the unitForUser should contains recalculation to inches
+		# > if user has set inches units the unitForUser should contains recalculation to inches

 ##### Result: